G36maid/leetcode-solution-rs/README.md

 # LeetCode Solutions in Rust 🦀

-A modern, organized collection of LeetCode problem solutions written in Rust using the 2018+ module system.
+A modern, organized collection of LeetCode problem solutions written in Rust using the `impl Solution` pattern that matches LeetCode's official format.

 ## Project Structure